MicrosoftDocs/iis-docs/iis/extensions/using-iis-express/running-iis-express-from-the-command-line.md

 ---
-title: "Running IIS Express from the Command Line | Microsoft Docs"
+title: "Running IIS Express from the Command Line"
 author: vaidy4github
 description: "IIS Express is a simple and self-contained version of IIS that is optimized for developers.
-This walkthrough describes how to run a site using the IIS Expres..." ms.author: iiscontent
+This walkthrough describes how to run a site using the IIS Expres..." ms.date: 07/06/2010 ms.assetid: 3bb32e3c-de23-4963-b4d3-9a43e7047981 msc.legacyurl: /learn/extensions/using-iis-express/running-iis-express-from-the-command-line msc.type: authoredcontent
-manager: soshir
-ms.date: 07/06/2010
-ms.topic: article
-ms.assetid: 3bb32e3c-de23-4963-b4d3-9a43e7047981
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/using-iis-express/running-iis-express-from-the-command-line
-msc.type: authoredcontent
 ---